-Private sector employers have to take out insurance under TyEL for all their employees between the ages of 17 and 69 if the employees’ earnings exceed the insurance obligation limit.
-In 2020, this limit is 60,57 euros/month.
+Private sector employers have to take out insurance under TyEL for all their employees who are 17–67 years of age if the employees’ earnings exceed the insurance obligation limit.
+In 2023, this limit is 65,26 euros/month.
 Since the limit is so low, pension accrues for virtually all gainful employment.
 The age at which the insurance obligation ends grows gradually:

 |Year of birth||Age at which insurance obligation ends|

 Foreign employees posted to Finland for a short time do not have to be insured under the earnings-related pension acts.
 More detailed information on insurance is available on the website Työeläke.fi.

 Employers take out pension insurance for their employees from one of the earnings-related pension providers:

 When an earnings-related pension insurance is taken out from a pension insurance company, it is administered either by way of an insurance contract (employer with a contract) or by disbursing a contribution to the pension insurance company (occasional employer).

 The employer and the wage earner both pay a pension contribution based on the gross wage of the wage earner.
 The employer’s share of the contribution is larger than that of the wage earner.
 As a rule, if the earnings-related pension contribution is raised, the increase is split in half between the employer and the wage earner.
 The employer withholds the wage earner’s share of the contribution straight from their wages and pays the entire insurance contribution to the pension provider.